 The Jacksonville Landing

 Janice Lowe is the general manager of The Jacksonville Landing.
-Ms. Lowe has more than 20 years of experience in the retail business and has worked in Downtown Jacksonville since 1989.
-Her tenure at The Jacksonville Landing spans a seventeen-year period where she has held various positions such as special events coordinator, marketing director and general manager.
+Ms. Lowe has more than 25 years of experience in the retail and property management business and has worked in Downtown Jacksonville since 1989.
+Her tenure at The Jacksonville Landing spans a 20-year period where she has held various positions such as special events coordinator, marketing director and general manager.
 She has worked with a large number of charities and community organizations throughout the years.
-Ms. Lowe currently serves as vice-chair of Visit Jacksonville.
+Ms. Lowe currently serves as Chair of Visit Jacksonville.
 She is a graduate of Florida State University and resides in Jacksonville’s Southside with her husband, Charlie, and their son, Zachary.

 Vince McCormack, a Jacksonville native, is the president and co-owner of Perdue Office Interiors.
 Mr. McCormack has been with the company since 1986.
 In 2001, after years in sales and sales management, Mr. McCormack took over as president.
 In 2007, he and an investment partner purchased the company.
-Mr. McCormack is active in the business community, having served on the Jacksonville Regional Chamber of Governors and currently serving on the Board of Directors as chair of Entrepreneurial Development.
-He is also a trustee with the Chamber, and serves on the advisory council for Jax USA Partnership, the executive committee of the Gator Bowl Association and several nonprofit boards including Big Brothers Big Sisters of Northeast Florida.
-Two years ago, Mr. McCormack moved his company from the Baymeadows area back Downtown, where the company was founded in 1916.
+Mr. McCormack is active in the business community, having served on the Jacksonville Regional Chamber Board of Governors and currently serving on the Board of Directors.
+He is also a trustee with the Chamber, and serves on the advisory council for Jax USA Partnership, Chair Elect for the Gator Bowl Association and several nonprofit boards including Big Brothers Big Sisters of Northeast Florida and the Florida Theatre.
+In 2009, Mr. McCormack moved his company from the Baymeadows area back Downtown, where the company was founded in 1916.
 Mr. McCormack was a member of the committee that worked on NAIOP's Downtown position paper and was also a member of the Chamber's 2010 Downtown Revitalization Committee.
 Most recently, Mr. McCormack partnered with CoWork Jax, located above Perdue, to make the initiative a reality Downtown.

 WILLIAM R. PRESCOTT

-John Ream is an ideas-led marketing professional with more than 10 years of marketing and communications experience within the Jacksonville market.
-Mr. Ream led all marketing and communications efforts for an aggressive statewide expansion of Solantic Walk-in Urgent Care.
-In 2009, he opened his own marketing consultancy located Downtown - Connect Integrated Marketing, which has seen rapid growth throughout the state of Florida, New York and California.
-Recently, Mr. Ream was recognized by the Jacksonville Business Journal as one of the top 40 professionals under the age of 40 to watch.
-Mr. Ream has a unique perspective on Downtown from his experience as a one-time resident, landlord and now Downtown business and property owner.
-His civic involvement includes the Leukemia and Lymphoma Society, The First Tee of St. Johns County, First Coast Worksite Wellness Council and the Episcopal High School Alumni Advisory Board.
+John Ream is the co-founder and president of The Connect Agency.
+John is an ideas-lead marketing strategist with more than 15 years of experience as a corporate advisor to emerging companies with a proven track record for leading national companies and brands.
+John has honed his skill of identifying targets and spearheading successful campaigns on both the agency and client sides in many different industries, eventually specializing in healthcare, manufacturing/distribution and CPG.
+In 2009, he opened his own marketing consultancy firm located Downtown, The Connect Agency, which has seen rapid growth throughout the state of Florida, New York and California.
+Recently, John was recognized by the Jacksonville Business Journal as one of the top 40 professionals under the age of 40 to watch.
+John has a unique perspective on Downtown from his experience as a one-time resident, landlord and now Downtown business and property owner.
+His civic involvement includes the Leukemia and Lymphoma Society, The First Tee of North Florida, First Coast Worksite Wellness Council and the Episcopal High School Alumni Advisory Board.

 El-Ad Florida, LLC

-Pamela Smith is the owner’s representative for El-Ad Florida, LLC, the owners of the AT&T Tower 301 building in Downtown Jacksonville.
+Pamela Smith is the owner’s representative for El-Ad Florida, LLC, the owners of the EverBank Center in Downtown Jacksonville.
 Ms. Smith and her husband, Lance, moved from Miami to Jacksonville in 2009, where she launched Smith Commercial Real Estate, LLC.
 She was recruited by El-Ad Florida, LLC in 2010 to reposition their 1,000,000 SF office property.
-Ms. Smith has 15 years of commercial real estate experience leasing and managing Class A office properties in South Florida, and she has become intensely involved in the revitalization of Downtown Jacksonville.
-Ms. Smith is a past president of Commercial Real Estate Women-Miami, a Trustee member and Board of Governor’s member of the Jacksonville Chamber and was designated a Co-Star Power Broker in 2008.
-Ms. Smith is a marketing graduate of the University of Florida and received an MBA from Florida International University.
-In 2011, Ms. Smith organized the first Over the Edge event held in Florida, where participants rappelled down 30 stories of the building to support the Boy Scouts of America.
-The event raised $70,000 and will become an annual event at AT&T Tower 301.
+Ms. Smith has 16 years of commercial real estate experience in both leasing and managing Class A office properties in South Florida, and she has become intensely involved in the revitalization of Downtown Jacksonville.
+In 2011, Ms. Smith helped orchestrate bringing EverBank's 1,600 employees to 270,000 SF in the EverBank Center.
+This was the largest office lease in the state of Florida that year.
+Since starting with El-Ad, Ms. Smith has leased over 450,000 SF of space at the EverBank Center bringing the occupancy rate from 50% to 86%.
+Ms. Smith is a graduate of the University of Florida and received an MBA from Florida International University.
+Ms. Smith is a past president of Commercial Real Estate Women-Miami, a member of the Jacksonville Chamber of Commerce and has been designated a Co-Star Power Broker.

 The Southerland Group/Triage Management Services